GamesCreed

 The mileage of your enjoyment of Eiyuden Chronicle: Hundred Heroes may vary greatly depending on several factors.
 Nostalgia, if you have played these types of JRPGs in the past, and how much patience you have for these slow-burning stories.
 Grinding is a must, and battles do not develop as quickly.
 Cooking, fishing, and dueling are among the trove of side activities available.
 If you are having issues in a boss fight, your companions sometimes advise the middle of battle to rethink your strategy and deliver the winning blow.

-A dedicated type of gamer criticizes the yellow paint that is commonly used in video games to nudge players where to go, but when you are trying to get your bearings this is a commonly accepted way to help the player.
+A dedicated type of gamer criticizes the yellow paint that is commonly used in video games to nudge players where to go, but when you are trying to get your bearings, this is a commonly accepted way to help the player.
 Unfortunately, Eiyuden Chronicle: Hundred Heroes’ commitment to being a fully old-school game goes beyond the aesthetic and gameplay elements, as what is considered nowadays accessibility features for making a more approachable experience are not present here.

 In a world where you can cancel random battle encounters, make the fights twice or thrice the speed, and have the option to heal automatically after a battle, Eiyuden Chronicle: Hundred Heroes feels remarkably like an old game.
-It is of course a design choice to not offer these options, and in the long run, it does help to give that unmistakable feeling of playing a decisively archaic game in 2024.
+It is, of course, a design choice not to offer these options, and in the long run, it does help to give that unmistakable feeling of playing a decisively archaic game in 2024.

 Eiyuden Chronicle: Hundred Heroes, PlayStation 5, Screenshot, GamesCreed